copyninja/copyninja.info/content/development/golang_spake2_crypto.rst

 ..

   Nothing can be done in single day, before you code understand the basic concepts and then build it from there.
-As they say you can't build house on weak foundation.
+As they say you can't build a stable house on weak foundation.

 In the next post in this series I will write about my learning on Elliptic Curves and Elliptic curve groups, followed by experiment with number groups and